DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 clusterrolebinding.rbac.authorization.k8s.io "external-metrics-reader" created
 ```

-Once you have the DCA running and the service registered, create an HPA manifest and let the DCA pull metrics from Datadog.
+Once you have the Datadog Cluster Agent running and the service registered, create an HPA manifest and let the Datadog Cluster Agent pull metrics from Datadog.
 The following part of the walkthrough explains how you can set up your Agents in order to collect metrics from the applications running on your cluster.
-Those metrics will then be available for you to autoscale the resources of your cluster, via the DCA.
+Those metrics will then be available for you to autoscale the resources of your cluster, via the Datadog Cluster Agent.
-If your Agents are already instrumented and configured to communicate with the DCA, you should directly jump to the [running the HPA](#running-the-hpa) section.
+If your Agents are already instrumented and configured to communicate with the Datadog Cluster Agent, you should directly jump to the [running the HPA](#running-the-hpa) section.

 ## Running the HPA